 SAS bridge financing keeps survival hopes airborne, shares climb

-STOCKHOLM, Aug 15 (Reuters) - Scandinavian airline SAS SAS.ST kept its bid for survival aloft at the weekend by securing bridge financing through bankruptcy protection proceedings and sent its shares 9% higher on Monday.
+STOCKHOLM, Aug 15 (Reuters) - Scandinavian airline SAS SAS.ST kept its bid for survival aloft at the weekend by securing bridge financing through bankruptcy protection proceedings, sending its shares 5% higher on Monday.

 The airline, whose biggest owners are Sweden and Denmark, said on Sunday it had signed a deal with U.S. private equity firm Apollo Global Management APO.N for $700 million in financing to fund its reorganisation under U.S. Chapter 11 bankruptcy protection proceedings.